MbinOrg/mbin/docs/02-admin/03-optional-features/04-image_metadata_cleaning.md

 - `none`: no metadata cleaning occurs.
 - `sanitize`: GPS and serial number metadata is removed.
 This is the default for uploaded images.
 - `scrub`: most metadata is removed, except for the metadata required for proper image rendering and XMP IPTC attribution metadata.

-[This line needs improvement]
+More detailed information can [be found in the source-code](https://github.com/MbinOrg/mbin/blob/de20877d2d10e085bb35e1e1716ea393b7b8b9fc/src/Utils/ExifCleaner.php#L16) (for example look at `EXIFTOOL_ARGS_SCRUB`).
+Showing which arguments are passed to the `exiftool` CLI command.